IDouble/Cat-Face-Detector-with-OpenCV-and-JavaFX/README.md

 - Make pictures with the camera and render it as a video (FPS / frames per second)
 - Check pictures for patterns (in this case cat faces 🐱)
 - Design a GUI for **OpenCV** Applications with JavaFX
-- Get the number of detected Faces
+- Get the number of detected Cat Faces 🐱

 ## 🐱 Examples (Images) 🐱